Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The gel texture is straightforward to apply.
 Once you comb it through the hair, use a hairdryer on medium for 10 minutes to set it.

 The formula also contains nutrients for your hair.
-It has argan oil, aloe, and antioxidants to promote a healthy scalp and shiny strands.
+It has argan oil, coconut oil, aloe, and antioxidants to promote a healthy scalp and shiny strands.

 Keep it simple with pure henna powder.

-It turns out that henna is an excellent conditioner for the hair.
+It turns out that henna is an excellent conditioner for the hair and is safe to use.

 This product of India mixes well with lemon juice and water for dazzling color.